top of page

 1. Smoking:

-• Reduces your bone health.
-Elderly smokers are 30% to 40% more likely to break their hips than their non-smoking counterparts, signifying a significant negative influence on bone health.
+• Impairs bone health: Elderly smokers are 30% to 40% more likely to break their hips than their non-smoking counterparts, indicating a significant negative influence on bone health.

-• Increases your risk of muscle and joint problems.
-Smokers are much more likely to develop overuse injuries such as bursitis, tendinitis/tendinopathy.
-They are also more likely to strain a muscle, sprain a ligament or suffer from back pain.
+• Increases the risk of muscle and joint problems: Smokers are much more likely to develop overuse injuries such as bursitis and tendinitis/tendinopathy.
+They are also more likely to strain a muscle, sprain a ligament, or suffer from back pain.

-• Reduces the rate at which muscle and skin heal when injured
+• Slows down healing of muscle and skin injuries: Smoking reduces the rate at which muscles and skin heal when injured.

 2. Certain Medications:

-• Studies have linked statins, a cholesterol-lowering medication with impaired tendon health and a heightened risk of tendon injury.
+• Statins: Studies have linked statins, a cholesterol-lowering medication, with impaired tendon health and an increased risk of tendon injury.

-• Certain types of antibiotics have been shown to increase the risk of tendon injury and reduce athletic performance in certain people.
+• Certain antibiotics: Some antibiotics have been shown to increase the risk of tendon injury and reduce athletic performance in certain individuals.

 3. Vitamin D

-• Reduced vitamin D levels has been shown to increase the risk of stress fractures, muscle injury and developing certain illnesses.
+• Impact on injury risk: Reduced vitamin D levels may increase the risk of stress fractures, muscle injuries, and certain illnesses.

 4. Sleep Quality

-• Lack of sleep and poor sleep hygiene has been associated with a significant increase in injury risk in adolescents.
-This likely remains true beyond the adolescent years, given how important sleep has proven to be in almost every aspect of our physical and psychological health.
+• Injury risk: Lack of sleep and poor sleep hygiene have been associated with a significant increase in injury risk in adolescents.
+This likely remains true beyond adolescence, given how important sleep is for almost every aspect of our physical and psychological health.

-• Beyond sport and athletic performance, poor sleep quality is linked to an increased risk of type-II diabetes, cardiovascular disease, and overall mortality.
+• Overall health: Poor sleep quality is linked to an increased risk of type-II diabetes, cardiovascular disease, and overall mortality.

-If faced with a chronic or recurring injury, be sure to think outside the square and consider all possible contributing factors.
-Although some risk-factors are not modifiable (e.g. age), others can certainly be changed, including those listed above!
-Some of the solutions are obvious (e.g. create a plan to quit smoking, get more sunlight), while others may be more complex and require guidance from a health professional!
+When dealing with a chronic or recurring injury, be sure to think outside the box and consider all possible contributing factors.
+Although some risk factors are not modifiable (e.g. age), others can certainly be changed, including those listed above.
+Some solutions are obvious (e.g. creating a plan to quit smoking, getting more sunlight), while others may be more complex and require guidance from a health professional.

 ProSport Landscape.jpg